-18-wheeler struck power line in Livingston Parish
+Semi-truck strikes power line in Livingston Parish

 Latest Weather Blog

-18-wheeler struck power line in Livingston Parish
+Semi-truck strikes power line in Livingston Parish

-LIVINGSTON - An 18-wheeler struck a power line on North Doyle Road by U.S. 190 on Thursday.
+LIVINGSTON - A semi-truck struck a power line on North Doyle Road by U.S. 190 on Thursday.

 Entergy and Spectrum crews responded to the scene.